 - Sign up for maths tuitions near me.

 - Attend refresher courses and training during holidays.

-Maths Has No Practical Use in Real Life
+Learning Maths Has No Practical Applications

 Operational research in the tourism field uses mathematics to search flights at the best price.
-It is all about constructing high-performance algorithms capable of calculating in real time the best cost for a given journey among all available flights.
+It is all about constructing high-performance algorithms capable of calculating, in real-time, the best cost for a given journey among all available flights.

 The study of acoustic waves also helps design noise barriers along motorways, concert halls perfect for optimum noise cancelation, or noise generators to cancel unwanted noise (such as anti-tinnitus hearing techniques).